Ben-Norris/Random-Shapes/README.md

 ![screenshot](images/readmeSS.JPG?raw=true)

 <b>Cut Settings:</b></br>
+* Split Faces
+  * Should the mesh selected have its faces separated for cutting or not.
 * Number of Cuts
   * The number of cuts that are made to the selected object.
 * Number of Recursive Cuts